MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

 **Drag and drop an image**

 > [!Note]
-> You can only drop an image an an editable area of the KB editor, and it only works in Microsoft Edge.
+> You can only drag and drop an image in an editable area of the KB editor, and it only works in Microsoft Edge.

 1. Drag and drop the image either on top of the content or in the middle of the content in the knowledge base editor.